-First day of our trip flew with church hoping spree and filled with visit to some of the prominent churches in and around Kanyakumari.
+The first day of our trip flew with church hoping spree and filled with visit to some of the prominent churches in and around Kanyakumari.

-On the way, you could enjoy seeing rubber plantations and every home dotted with lush greeneries makes you feel energetic and lively for those coming from the mundane concrete world!!
+On the way, you could enjoy seeing rubber plantations.
+Besides, every home dotted with lush greenery makes you feel energetic and lively for those coming from the mundane concrete world!!

-Nestled in the foothills of Veli, a part of Western Ghats, Padmanabhapuram Palace is an awesome historic-heritage place with its mystique architecture and considered the best-preserved till date in the borders of Kanyakumari under the administration of Kerala.
+Nestled in the foothills of Veli, a part of the Western Ghats, Padmanabhapuram Palace is an awesome historical – heritage place with its mystique architecture.
+Thus, considered the best-preserved till date in the borders of Kanyakumari under the administration of Kerala.

-The most striking feature of Poomukham is the decorative sculptural work on wooden ceiling carved with exquisite lattice work of 90 different floral, made out of rosewood & teak wood combination.
+The most striking feature of Poomukham is the decorative sculptural work on the wooden ceiling.
+It is carved with exquisite lattice work of 90 different flowers, made out of rosewood & teak wood combination.
 Bewildered, I began to look closely at every floral motif…

 With intricate woodwork on the roof beams and polished floor, King Council’s Chamber emerges mystically in the faded light!

-Valiya Oottupura, a double storied building located in the southern side of Palace has been used for dining purpose during feasts and it is a spacious area which could accommodate more than 1000 people at a time.
+Valiya Oottupura, a double storied building located on the southern side of the palace, has been used for dining purposes during feasts and it is a spacious area which could accommodate more than 1000 people at a time.